fc-io/react-for-beginners/week_01 – Intro/week_01_b_assignments.md

 (Calculator and TODO-app too large of a project at this stage.)

-Your idea should later on be added to a github repo (we will go about how to use git and github next week).
+~~Your idea should later on be added to a github repo (we will go about how to use git and github next week).~~

+Your idea should later be added to your project and the github repo.

 ## Assignment – Styling of First Personal React Project